casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ### Style Specific Model

-Transfer learning:  (Goodfellow et. al.,2016) - le
-Assumption : Many of the factors explaning variations in the first dataset hold in the second.
-Both general music data and the context specific data are governed by the basic musical building blocks described in the Musical Data setion.
+Transfer learning was applied to train the style specific model.
+This approach entails using a model trained on a general dataset as starting point for further training of a model on a specific dataset.
+This is in order to make the second model more general, and it is build on the assumption that many of the factors explaning variations in the first dataset hold in the second.
+(Goodfellow et. al.,2016).
+Both general music data and the context specific data are governed by the basic musical building blocks described in the Musical Data setion (Persichetti, 1961; Pease & Pulling, 2001).
 These musical building blocks are analogous to the low level visual features captured in CNN visual systems, where transfer learning is frequently applied to adapt models trained on one visual category to another (Goodfellow et. al., 2016).

-Different tasks, different outputs. features in visual systems, where general musical characteristics captured in the general model are applicable to This is confirmed by examination of both datasets, and th The general music data contains a distribution over all types and types of music, while the context dataset was aiming at a very specific while the domain context was aiming at a very specific style The second iteration will then be trained on a style specific dataset to approach the musical style of the application domain.
+(This is confirmed by examination of both datasets, and th The general music data contains a distribution over all types and types of music, while the context dataset was aiming at a very specific syle.
+The second iteration was then trained on a style specific dataset to approach the musical style of the application domain. )

 # Model Implementation

-(mirror code)

 ### Data Preprocessing using Magenta´s Command Line API